 Climate information services for increased resilience and productivity in Senegal (CINSERE)

 The USAID/CINSERE programme was launched in 2016 through a workshop that brought together key stakeholders to assess the specific needs in Climate Information Services (CIS) of the four Feed the Future projects, and to identify possible communication channels that could be used to disseminate forecasting information to benefit farmers, pastoralists and fisher folks.
-So far the project has set up 17 local multi-disciplinary working groups across 8 regions in Senegal; implemented a training programme for key stakeholders who are disseminating CIS within each of the FtF projects and to farmers, fisher folks and pastoralists.
+The project implemented a training programme for key stakeholders who are disseminating CIS within each of the FtF projects and to farmers, fisher folks and pastoralists.

 The following Associate Partners authored chapters in the ‘Meteorology of Tropical West Africa; The Forecasters’ handbook’ edited by Douglas Parker and Mariane Diop Kane: